Alondono97/blog.alondono.me/about.markdown

 Hey there!
 I am Alejandro, a software engineer and writer.
 Feel free to reach out and follow me on [twitter](https://twitter.com/alondono97).

 The spirit of this blog is "thinking in public".
-I use it to write about topics that are on my mind, and structure my resulting thoughts and worldview.
-You will likely find more questions here than answers, though, hopefully, some answers may break through.
+I use it to write about topics that are on my mind.
+I enjoy writing long form <a href="/blog">essay style posts</a> as well as <a href="/fiction">fictional short stories</a>.

 ## Education
-I graduated from Texas A&M Universtiy with a B.S. in Computer Science and now work as a software consultant.
+I graduated from Texas A&M Universtiy with a B.S. in Computer Science and a Minor in Mathematics.
+I now work as a software consultant.

 ## Support
-All content on this site is free and will never have ads, but if you like what I've written and feel obliged to support, I will accept any amount of Eth you would like to send me:
+All content on this site is free , but if you like what I've written and want to support my writing, I will accept any amount of Eth you would like to send me:

 ENS: alondono.eth